scailable/nxai-integration-sdk/postprocessor-cloud-inference-example/README.md

 Once compiled, copy the executable to an accessible directory.

-A convenience directory within the Edge AI Manager installation is created for this purpose at `/opt/networkoptix-metavms/mediaserver/bin/plugins/nx_ai_manager_plugin/nxai_manager/postprocessors`.
+A convenience directory within the AI Manager installation is created for this purpose at `/opt/networkoptix-metavms/mediaserver/bin/plugins/nx_ai_manager_plugin/nxai_manager/postprocessors`.

-The application and settings files you add must be readable and executable by the NX AI Edge AI Manager.
+The application and settings files you add must be readable and executable by the NX AI AI Manager.
 This can be achieved by running:

 ```
 sudo chmod -R 777 /opt/networkoptix-metavms/mediaserver/bin/plugins/nx_ai_manager_plugin/nxai_manager/postprocessors